ImperialCollegeLondon/ReCoDE-DecodingMarketSignals/README.md

 - Paraview
 -->

 The repository is self-contained.
 Additional references are provided in the Jupyter notebooks.
+When we move form a single-stock analysis to the whole investment-universe, the resulting data frames become too large to work with on a standard machine leading to Kernel crashes.
+They are themselves not dangerous to the hardware of the computer at all, and one can mitigate this by selecting a subset of the data.
+If you wish to run the code on all the data, you need a potent machine, or alternatively execute the code on the HPC facilities.
+That does not hinder you from getting started, though.

 ### System